Darlington's Heilbronn approved as new North Myrtle Beach athletic director

-DARLINGTON, S.C. – It was a kind of off-the-cuff remark at the time, but one that would eventually resonate profoundly for Anthony Heilbronn.
+DARLINGTON, S.C. – It was somewhat of an off-the-cuff remark at the time but one that would eventually resonate profoundly for Anthony Heilbronn.

 “He asked me how long I planned on coaching,” Heilbronn said.
 “I told him there was no set timetable, and he said he brought it up because he was retiring and after getting to know me a little bit, he said I should apply for the job.”

-Turns out Quigley encouraged the very person who would take his place after 15 years.
-Heilbronn was approved as NMBHS’ new A.D. on Monday at the Horry County Board of Education meeting.
+It turns out Quigley encouraged the very person who would take his place after 15 years.
+Heilbronn was approved as North Myrtle Beach's new A.D. on Monday at the Horry County Board of Education meeting.

 With that in mind, Heilbronn admitted he didn’t think he would be the Chiefs’ ultimate choice.